-Many assume the roof is only there to keep a home dry.
-While true to an extent, the roof can't do its job without the proper ventilation.
-Roof vents installed at the roof's peak offer an unobstructed exit for heat, hot air, moisture, and odors trapped in the attic to escape through.
-A well-ventilated roof can boost your home's energy efficiency, improve interior comfort, and extend the lifespan of your shingles.
+While many think the roof is only supposed to keep a home dry.
+The roof can't do this without proper ventilation.
+Roof vents are installed at the roof's peak, offering an exit for heat, hot air, moisture, and odors trapped in the attic.
+When the roof is well-ventilated, it can boost your home's energy efficiency, improve interior comfort, and extend the lifespan of your shingles.

-Klaus Larsen Roofing of Hudson Valley installs and repairs ridge vents and other types of roof vents.
-Contact us to schedule a free roofing estimate.
-We proudly serve New York homes in White Plains, Carmel, Newburgh, and nearby.
+To create a better-ventilated roof, contact Klaus Larsen Roofing of Hudson Valley!
+We install and repair ridge vents and other types of roof vents.
+Contact us to get a roof inspection or to schedule a free roof repair estimate.
+We proudly serve New York homes in Kingston, White Plains, Carmel, Newburgh, Rye, and nearby.

-Roof ventilation allows hot attic air to escape, which helps your heating and cooling system run more efficiently.
-It also prevents moisture buildup, protecting against condensation issues that can damage attic and roofing materials, such as insulation and shingles.
+Roof ventilation helps your heating and cooling system run more efficiently by allowing hot attic air to escape.
+It also protects against condensation issues that can damage attic and roofing materials, such as insulation and shingles, by preventing moisture buildup.

-Proper attic ventilation is vital during the winter months, as it keeps ice dams from forming on the roof.
-Ice dams, which develop when water from melting snow freezes along the roofline, can cause devastating damage to your home.
-As the ice builds up, water can't drain off the roof properly.
-Rather than draining into the gutters, it pools on the surface of the roof where it can find its way under shingles and begin leaking into the home.
+Attic ventilation is crucial during winter since they keep ice dams from forming on the roof.
+Ice dams form when water from melting snow freezes along the roofline, which can cause significant damage to your home.
+As the ice builds up, water can't drain off the roof.
+Rather than draining into the gutters, it pools on the roof's surface, where it can seep under shingles and leak into the home.

-There are different types of roof vents and strategies for achieving reliable roof ventilation, including:
+Certain types of roof vents offer different strategies for achieving reliable roof ventilation, including:

 Ridge vents are commonly installed on the roof peak and are probably the most important vents in any "passive" or non-electric roof ventilation system.